SAP Negotiations

 Overview:

 Successful SAP negotiations require tight internal alignment.
 SAP will sniff out and exploit any inconsistencies in your teamโ€™s approach.
-Ensure your CIO, CFO, IT leads, and business unit heads agree about negotiation strategy, priorities, and walk-away points.
+Ensure that your CIO, CFO, IT leads, and business unit heads agree on the negotiation strategy, priorities, and walk-away points.

 If one stakeholder signals enthusiasm or different priorities to SAP, it can undermine the collective stance.
 You need to present a unified front where everyone reinforces the same messages.